brevzin/cpp_proposals/4259_div_floor/div-floor.md

 The names `std::div_to_pos_inf` and `std::div_to_neg_inf` are very poor names.
 There is broadly established precedent for referring to these operations are ceiling and floor division, respectively, and the names should reflect that.

 The less common rounding modes, I think we should seriously consider simply passing the rounding mode as a function argument.
 At the very least, the names of several of the rounding modes should be reconsidered to read better.
-The proposed `div_away_zero` is worst of the names since it's just missing a preposition, but the family of nearest rounding rules aren't very well named either since they omit the "nearest" part in the name — you just have to know that what `div_ties_to_even` has an implicit `to_nearest` in the name (e.g. Swift names this mode `toNearestOrEven`).
+The proposed `div_away_zero` is worst of the names since it's just missing a preposition, but the family of nearest rounding rules aren't very well named either since they omit the "nearest" part in the name — you just have to know that `div_ties_to_even` has an implicit `to_nearest` in the name (e.g. Swift names this mode `toNearestOrEven`).